oracle/node-oracledb/test/README.md

 In order to include your tests in the suite, add each new test file name to [`test/opts/mocha.opts`](https://github.com/oracle/node-oracledb/blob/master/test/opts/mocha.opts).

-## 4. Compatibility

-We basically test with the following environment options:

-- Oracle Instant Clients: 11.2.0.4, 12.1.0.2, 12.2.0.1
-- Operating Systems (X64): macOS, Linux, Windows
-- Node.js LTS versions

-## 5. Troubleshooting
+## 4. Troubleshooting

 You may encounter some troubles when running the test suite.
 These troubles might be caused by the concurrency issue of Mocha framework, network latencies, or database server issues.
 This section gives some issues that we ever saw and our solutions.

-### 5.1 ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired
+### 4.1 ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired

 This error occurs when Node.js programs try to change database objects which hold locks.
 The workaround would be: